Can you make money buying books at Barnes & Noble and reselling them on Amazon? How I found a $900 book at a retail bookstore

 Lowest merchant-fulfilled offer: $899

-As I’ll cover in another post (And go into extensively in Amazon Autopilot), a rank like that is not all it may seem.
+As I’ll covered in another post on Amazon Sales Rank, a rank of 2.5 that is not all it may seem.

-Will it ever sell?
+Will it ever sell on Amazon?
 I don’t know, but it’s worth the risk.
-If I bought 25 such books with the same value, and only ONE of them sold, then every book that sold beyond that would be pure profit.
+If I bought 25 books with the same value, and only one of them sold in, then every book that sold beyond that would be pure profit.
 That’s the logic I apply to sourcing books to resell, when the margins are huge.

-If it does sell, be sure I’ll be bragging about it in a very unprofessional way here.
+But if this does sell, be sure I’ll be bragging about it in a very unprofessional way here.